microsoft/UFO/documents/docs/agents/evaluation_agent.md

 | Action Trajectories | The action trajectories executed by the `HostAgent` and `AppAgent`. | List of Strings |
 | Screenshots | The screenshots captured during the execution. | List of Images |

+For more details on how to construct the inputs, please refer to the `EvaluationAgentPrompter` class in `ufo/prompter/eva_prompter.py`.

 !!! tip
     You can configure whether to use all screenshots or only the first and last screenshot for evaluation in the `config_dev.yaml` file.

 ## Evaluation Outputs
 The `EvaluationAgent` generates the following outputs after evaluation: